shyamarshid/lib60870/README.md

 Compile time configuration options can be used to shrink down the library for small embedded systems.
 Compile time configuration can be changed by modifying the file _config/lib60870_config.h_.

+### IEC 62351-5 PICS snapshot

+The 104 A-profile security layer is enabled by default so secure paths are available in development builds.
+Key lifetimes and DSQ handling are steered by the following defaults (adjustable in `config/lib60870_config.h`):

+- `CONFIG_CS104_APROFILE_MAX_MESSAGES_PER_SESSION` = 100000 secure ASDUs before
+  requesting a key update
+- `CONFIG_CS104_APROFILE_MAX_SESSION_AGE_MS` = 600000 ms maximum lifetime of a
+  session key set
+- `CONFIG_CS104_APROFILE_DSQ_REKEY_MARGIN` = 32 sequence numbers reserved to
+  avoid wraparound without forcing an application crash

+Applications that negotiate keys through a Station Association should poll `AProfile_requiresRekey` and trigger their preferred exchange workflow when it returns true.

 ## Memory allocation

 The library uses dynamic memory allocation (malloc/calloc wrapped by own functions that can be replaced when required).